Need some help?

 The code

-Here’s the necessary css – just to show the important bits – you’ll need to add some more to position and style as required:
+Here’s the necessary css – just to show the important bits – you’ll need to add some more to position and style as required.
+Depending on your layout you may also need to set the height and width on #porfolio_cycler to match your images.

 #portfolio_slider{position:relative;overflow:hidden}